grokify/go-aws-examples/alexaforbusiness/create-contact/README.md

 To generate your Access key ID and Secret access key, follow the instructions here for creating programmatic access credentials for your IAM user:

 https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/

+## List Contacts

+To List Contacts, use the Search Contacts API with an empty search string.